OscarFromNZ/SoloMusicBot/README.md

 ## License

-Yeah nah there aren't any licenses for this bot but please don't self host it! ❤️
+Yeah nah there aren't any *legal* licenses for this bot but please don't self host it! ❤️

 ## Acknowledgments

-My dad helped me :)
+My dad helped me with a couple errors :)